-The City of Newport Beach has a rich and storied past with the ocean.
+The City of Newport Beach has a rich and storied past, present, and future with strong ties to the ocean.
 Both private and industrial maritime uses have shared the harbor for over 100 years.
-The Maritime style reflects this heritage with its subtle nautical elements and modest utilitarian forms reminiscent of seafront structures in American coastal towns.
-Examples of this style can be seen along Mariners Mile in Newport Beach.
+The Coastal style reflects this heritage with its subtle nautical elements and modest utilitarian forms reminiscent of seafront structures in American coastal towns.
+Examples of this style can be seen along Mariner's Mile in Newport Beach.
 The conversion of use from industrial to commercial and residential have influenced the form and function of the structures over time.

-The characteristics of this eclectic style include simple gable roofs, tight overhangs/rakes, and simple block massing.
+The characteristics of this eclectic style include simple gable roofs, tight overhangs/rakes, trellises, and simple block massing.
 Siding materials may consist of wood siding, board-and-batten, and shingles.
 Buildings appear to have been designed to withstand coastal conditions and often have a weathered appearance.
 Standing seam metal roofs or asphalt shingles are appropriate roofing materials.
 Colors are chosen to blend into the land-scape, with subtle pastel hues.
 Decorative highlights include painted trim in white or another contrasting color.